The K-process on a tree as a scaling limit of the GREM-like trap model

-\begin{defin} We call $X^F_{k}$ defined above the trap model on ${\mathbb T}^F_k$, or $k$-level trap model, with parameter set $\underline{\gamma^F_{k}} = \{ \gamma^F_{i};\, i = 1,\ldots,k \}$.
+\begin{defin} We call $X^F_{k}$ defined above the trap model on ${\mathbb T}^F_k$, or \mbox{$k$-}level trap model, with parameter set $\underline{\gamma^F_{k}} = \{ \gamma^F_{i}; i = 1,\ldots,k \}$.
 Notation: $X^F_{k} \sim TM({\mathbb T}^F_k; \underline{\gamma^F_{k}})$. \end{defin}

-We now make the connection between the models of Section \ref{tree} and Section \ref{finitevolume}, which in particular establishes that the latter is a representation of the former under the appropriate relationship of their respective set of parameters, thus justifying the common terminology. \begin{Lem} Let $X^F_{k}$ be as above, and $Z^F_{k}$ be as in Section~\ref{tree}, that is, Suppose
+We now make the connection between the models of Sections~\ref{tree} and~\ref{finitevolume}, a key result of this paper, which in particular establishes that the latter is a representation of the former under the appropriate relationship of their respective set of parameters, thus justifying the common terminology. \begin{Lem} Let $X^F_{k}$ be as above and $Z^F_{k}$ be as in Section~\ref{tree}, that is,